-Despite a second straight cool growing season, the vintage yielded ripe, concentrated fruit and the firm, crisp acidity inherent in Barbera.
+Despite a cool growing season, the vintage yielded ripe, concentrated fruit and the firm, crisp acidity inherent in Barbera.

 Inviting dark cherry, blackberry and coffee